-The results of operations for Archer Well Service Entities have been included in QES' consolidated statement of operations after December 31, 2015.
-The results of operations for the Archer Well Services Entities in the periods after acquisition cannot be determined due to the level of integration of the Archer Well Service Entities' operations with the Company's operations.
+The results of operations for Archer Well Services Entities have been included in QES' consolidated statement of operations after December 31, 2015.
+The results of operations for the Archer Well Services Entities in the periods after acquisition cannot be determined due to the level of integration of the Archer Well Services Entities' operations with the Company's operations.

-The following unaudited pro forma results of operations have been prepared as though the CAF and AWC acquisitions were completed on January 1, 2015.
+The following unaudited pro forma results of operations have been prepared as though the CAF and Archer Well Services Entities acquisitions were completed on January 1, 2015.
 Pro forma amounts are based on the purchase price allocation of the acquisition and are not necessarily indicative of results that may be reported in the future (in thousands of dollars):

-naudited) ar Ended
+naudited) ar Ended ıber 31, 2015

-Decen nber 31, 2015

 Revenues \$ 467,362

 Operating (loss) income \$ (150,691)

 Net (loss) income \$ (153,878)

-The company incurred \$6,153 of transaction costs associated with the two acquisitions in 2015.
+The Company incurred \$6,153 of transaction costs associated with the two acquisitions in 2015.
 The transactions costs are included in general and administration expenses.